rishikunnath2747/SIT-Hands-On/README.md

 ![Create Button](3create.png)

-9. This is how the UI looks like before integrating with SDM plugin
+9. This is how the UI looks like before integrating with SDM plugin.
+There is no option to upload any attachments.

 ![Entity](4entity-without-attachments.png)

-10. In the terminal, hit ctrl+c to stop the running application
+10. In the terminal, hit ctrl+c to stop the running application.
+If prompted with `Terminate batch job (Y/N)?` enter `y`.

 [REVISIT - ADD DETAILS EXPLAINING THE USE CASE OF PLUGIN]